Why does being in the Friend Zone suck so bad?

 Imagine you had a funny and cool gay neighbor who was always helping you with chores, listening to your problems, and bringing you food.

 He's just a cool dude and he's always doing things for you (and you don't seem to mind).

 Now, what if he tried to kiss you or cuddle with you while you two were watching a movie then got angry when you pushed him away?

 Is he still a “nice” guy if he storms off after saying this:

+"Oh my God!
+What's your problem?!
 I helped you put together all your shitty IKEA furniture and you won’t even kiss me??
-Thanks for using me and stringing me along all this time!
+Thanks for using me and stringing me along all this time!"